Is THCA Legal in Florida?

 How does THCA differ from delta-8 in Florida?

-THCA occurs naturally in cannabis flower and converts to delta-9 only when heated, so it complies with the federal harvest-stage delta-9 test.
+THCA occurs naturally in cannabis flower, but Florida's rule counts it toward total delta-9 THC, so high-THCA product fails the state test.
 Delta-8 is almost always produced through chemical conversion from hemp-derived CBD, which puts it inside the synthetic-cannabinoid category that loses federal cover on November 12, 2026.
 See our Florida delta-8 page.

 Does THCA show up on a drug test in Florida?